 If you are a returning or continuing non-resident student, your user name is your USC e-mail address.

-If you are a new or non-resident student, please select the program you are interested in on the Special Interest page of the application.
+If you are a new or non-resident student, please select the program you are interested in on the Living Learning Communities page of the application.
 Also (and this is important) be sure to list the building for the community you have chosen as your first housing preference.
 A few communities require the submission of a supplemental application; make sure you complete this as well when applying.

-Returning residents should follow the instructions for Special Interest housing contained in the USC Housing Renewal brochure.
+Returning residents should follow the instructions for Living Learning housing contained in the USC Housing Renewal brochure.

 Housing for students with disabilities is available in several of our buildings, accommodating different levels of access.
 USC Housing works closely with Office of Student Accessibility Services (OSAS) to place students with special needs.
 Students must register with OSAS as well as complete a housing application to receive special housing consideration.
 Space is limited and students should apply early.
 See the Student Accessibility Services section in the Application & Assignment menu for more information.